Alkaline phosphatase: In cancer cells

 In another study, choriocarcinoma cells were grown in the presence of 5-bromo-2'-deoxyuridine and results conveyed a 30- to 40-fold increase in alkaline phosphatase activity.
 This procedure of enhancing the activity of the enzyme is known as enzyme induction.
 The evidence shows that there is in fact activity of alkaline phosphatase in tumor cells, but it is minimal and needs to be enhanced.
 Results from this study further indicate that activities of this enzyme vary among the different choriocarcinoma cell lines and that the activity of the alkaline phosphatase protein in these cells is lower than in the non-malignant placenta cells. but levels are significantly higher in children and pregnant women.
 Blood tests should always be interpreted using the reference range from the laboratory that performed the test.
 High alkaline phosphatase levels can occur if the bile ducts are obstructed.

 Also, the level of alkaline phosphatase increases if there is active bone formation occurring, as the enzyme is a byproduct of osteoblast activity (such as the case in Paget's disease of bone).

 The level of alkaline phosphatase is much more elevated in metastatic prostate cancer cells than non-metastatic prostate cancer cells.
 High levels of ALP in prostate cancer patients is associated with a significant decrease in survival.

 Levels are also elevated in people with untreated coeliac disease.
 Lowered levels of the level of alkaline phosphatase are less common than elevated levels.
 The source of elevated levels can be deduced by obtaining serum levels of γ-glutamyltransferase.
 Concomitant increases of alkaline phosphatase with γ-glutamyltransferase should raise the suspicion of hepatobiliary disease.

 Some diseases do not affect the levels of alkaline phosphatase, for example, hepatitis C. A high level of this enzyme does not reflect any damage in the liver, even though high alkaline phosphatase levels may result from a blockage of flow in the biliary tract or an increase in the pressure of the liver.

 Elevated levels

+As of 2020, normal ALP levels were "not well defined", and there tend to be variations by sex and racial background, and by age, with children and adolescents having markedly higher levels.

-If it is unclear why the level of alkaline phosphatase is elevated, isoenzyme studies using electrophoresis can confirm the source of the increase.
+There are many possible explanations for elevated ALP.
+When the cause is unclear, isoenzyme studies using electrophoresis can confirm the source of the increase.
 Skelphosphatase (which is localized in osteoblasts and extracellular layers of newly synthesized matrix) is released into circulation by a yet unclear mechanism.
 Placental alkaline phosphatase is elevated in seminomas and active forms of rickets, as well as in the following diseases and conditions: